 Oye LOCAL tries to enhance contacts with the local population and local organisations.
 On the one hand, Oye LENA wants to address educational topics and exchange working methods, and on the other hand it wants to work together with health organisations organisations towards the child’s full development.
 The aim is to exchange know-how, materials and experiences.

 The intention of the meetings with educational institutions is to create a mix of Peruvian and Western education methods which is relevant for our specific target group: children who speak a different language at home and children whose parents are low-skilled, do not recognise recognise the importance of education and do not stimulate the development of their child.
-More specifically, we go to two schools in the mountains every week to work together with the local teachers.

 We also want to safeguard the health of our kids together with local health organizations (Centro de Salud & Diospy Suyana hospital).
 In practice, this mostly means dental care and avoiding malnutrition and anaemia, but we also intervene in the event of acute illness or accidents.
 A child can only be happy and learn when he or she has a healthy body.